opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/architecture/osgi/index.md

 # Overview

-openHAB is being based on [OSGi][OSGi] and understanding of OSGi modular architecture is very important.
+_OpenSmartHouse_ is being based on [OSGi][OSGi] and understanding of OSGi modular architecture is very important.
 This page is aimed to help developers, that are going to use OSGi for the first time and contains a basic overview of the OSGi technology.

 {::options toc_levels="2,3"/}